Y-wing: Depiction

-Based on Star Wars supplemental reference material, the Galactic Republic commissioned Koensayr Manufacturing to produce the BTL-B Y-wing during the early part of the Clone Wars.
-This original model of the Y-wing, as depicted in the Clone Wars 2008 television series, features a forward module seating a pilot in the cockpit and a gunner in a bubble turret.
-An astromech droid (which served as the fighter's navigation system) fits into a dedicated socket behind them.
-The module contains the starfighter's armaments: two forward-firing laser cannons, twin ion cannons in the turret, and a pair of torpedo launchers with six-round magazines capable of launching bombs, cluster missiles and other ordnance.
-The module connects to two powerful ion engines via reinforced central spar and cross wing, all encased in heavy armor plating.
-Modified and retrofitted versions of the original Y-wing (BTL-B) include the BTL-S3, which replaces the bubble turret with a remote-controlled turret and seats the gunner behind the pilot in the cockpit, and the BTL-A4, which removes the gunner altogether and gives the pilot control of the ion cannons.
+Reference material states the Galactic Republic commissioned Koensayr Manufacturing to produce the BTL-B, which is known as the original version of the BTL Y-wing during the early part of the Clone Wars.
+This original version of the BTL Y-wing, as depicted in the Clone Wars 2008 television series, features heavy armor plating encasing a forward module that connect to two powerful ion engines.
+The module seats a pilot in the cockpit and a gunner in the bubble turret.
+An astromech droid (which serves as the fighter's navigation system) fits into a dedicated socket behind them.
+The module also carries the starfighter's armaments, including a pair of torpedo launchers capable of launching bombs, cluster missiles and other ordnance.
+With the success of the BTL-B model, Koensayr produced variants that replace the bubble turret with a remote-controlled turret: the BTL-S3 seats the gunner behind the pilot in the cockpit and the BTL-A4 removes the gunner and gives the pilot control of the ion cannons.

-Reference material states that the Y-wings were prized for their durability and long-range striking capability during the Clone Wars.
-However, when the war concluded and the Galactic Empire came to power, Y-wings were decommissioned and relegated to military surplus sellers or scrapyards.
-The nascent Rebel Alliance sought to buy or commandeer as many Y-wings as possible.
-In the Star Wars Rebels 2014 animated series, the crew of the Ghost are shown stealing decommissioned Old Republic Y-wings, in the process of being dismantled by the Galactic Empire, for use by the Rebellion.
-Once acquired, Rebel technicians modified the fighter-bombers to make them more suitable to the Rebellion's hit-and-run tactics.
-Armor plating was removed to save on weight and make it easier to perform maintenance, compensated for by increasing deflector shield power.
-Various other components were removed or rearranged - such as replacing the six-round torpedo magazines with four-round versions - to lighten weight and increase performance while maintaining overall integrity.
-The resulting modification made these Rebel Y-wings faster and more lethal than their original version, and they soon became the most readily available starfighters to the Rebellion during the Galactic Civil War.
+Y-wings are prized for their durability and long-range striking capability during the Clone Wars but afterwards are decommissioned by the Galactic Empire and relegated to military surplus sellers or scrapyards.
+The nascent Rebel Alliance seeks to buy or commandeer as many Y-wings as possible to build out its forces.
+In the Star Wars Rebels 2014 animated series, the crew of the Ghost are shown stealing decommissioned Old Republic original BTL Y-wings, in the process of being dismantled by the Galactic Empire, for use by the Rebellion.
+Once acquired, technicians modify the fighter-bombers to make them more suitable to the Rebellion's hit-and-run tactics.
+The resulting modifications make these Rebel Y-wings faster and more lethal than their original version and they become the most readily available starfighters to the Rebellion during the Galactic Civil War.